UT Southwestern Medical Center

 Current Priorities and Training Environment

-The Weaver lab is multidisciplinary and employs state of the art methods in CRISPR mutagenesis, genetics, biochemistry, proteomics, transcriptomics, metabolomics, and advanced imaging to analyze dynamic cellular processes and how they are integrated across distinct cell types within animals.
-Using C. elegans, mammalian cell culture, and in vitro models, our unified goal is to understand how proteolytic factors regulate critical cell signaling decisions.
-Trainees will learn cutting-edge methodologies in diverse disciplines.
+The Weaver lab is multidisciplinary and combines state of the art methods including genetics, proteomics, transcriptomics, metabolomics, advanced imaging and biophysical analyses.
+We use C. elegans, mammalian cell culture, and in vitro models.
+Equipped with powerful tools, we are setting out to understand how proteolytic mechanisms regulate cell state transitions and how these activities are integrated across tissues within animals.
+Trainees will learn cutting-edge methodologies.
 We are actively working on several exciting fronts.
-Now is an exceptional time to use advanced technologies to examine fundamental biological problems.
+Now is an exceptional time to join the lab.
+Take a look at some of the questions we are working actively to address...

 SELECTED PUBLICATIONS